Vegan protein: alternatives to meat for a balanced plant-based diet

 Protein - including vegan protein - is an essential part of a balanced diet and vital for growing and repairing cells.
 Many get the recommended daily intake or RDA (46g for women, 56g for men) from red meat, which is also rich in iron and vitamin B12.
 But what are the protein-rich alternatives to meat, if you're trying to cut down on meat or eat a more plant-based diet?

-As it turns out, switching from animal-based protein to vegan protein could have a very positive affect on your health indeed.
+As it turns out, switching from animal-based protein to vegan protein could have a very positive effect on your health indeed.
 “Not only can we design a diet to provide plenty of plant protein, but studies consistently demonstrate increased longevity and reduced disease risk when protein comes from plants instead of animals," said Dr Reshma Shah, MD, a co-author of Nourish: The Definitive Plant-based Nutrition Guide for Families, as reported by Real Simple magazine.

 “It comes as a bit of a surprise to many consumers that essential amino acids are made by plants, not animals,” Shah explained.
 “Animals provide essential amino acids because they acquired them from plants at some point along the food chain.
 So, it makes no sense to say we can’t get essential amino acids from plants—it’s where they come from.”